sammcj/puppet-luks/README.md

   }
 ```

-In practise the key should come from somewhere encrypted such as hiera-eyaml.
+The secret key should come from somewhere encrypted such as [hiera-eyaml](https://github.com/voxpupuli/hiera-eyaml).

 ## Reference